javalikescript/luajls/doc_topics/manual.md

 print(configPath:getName()) -- prints 'config.json'
 ```

-A class can exposed fields and methods which are not shared with the instance prototype.
+A class can expose fields and methods which are not shared with the instance prototype.

 ```lua
 local Url = require('jls.net.Url')